seattlerb/parsetree/README.txt

 == DESCRIPTION:

+NOTE: This project is EOL'd since it relies on MRI 1.8 internals.

 ParseTree is a C extension (using RubyInline) that extracts the parse tree for an entire class or a specific method and returns it as a s-expression (aka sexp) using ruby's arrays, strings, symbols, and